iterative/dvc.org/static/docs/tutorial/reproducibility.md

 The previous experiment was done in the 'featurization' stage and provided no improvements.
 This might be caused by not having perfect model hyperparameters.
-Let’s try to improve the model by changing the hyperparameters.
+Let's try to improve the model by changing the hyperparameters.

 There is no good reason to improve the last bigrams model.
-Let’s checkout the original model from the master branch.
+Let's checkout the original model from the master branch.

 > Note that after checking out code and DVC-files from Git, data files have to